-Debating investment bonds and fixed deposits isn't of much help unless you evaluate the benefits and features of each.
 Fixed deposits involve saving a certain amount of money in an account for a fixed tenor.
 Investment bonds are similar to fixed deposits in this sense.
 This is because they too involve investing a sum of money for a stipulated time frame.
-The factor that distinguishes the two is that investment bonds offer tax benefits.
-Additionally, FD interest rates are much higher than investment bonds.
+While FD interest rates are much higher than investment bonds, investment bonds offer more tax benefits.

-2. They are an ideal option for senior citizens as they are short-term investments.
+2. They are an ideal option for senior citizens, who can also benefit from higher interest rates.

-3. They are issued by institutions with appropriate ratings, making them a credible investment option.
+3. FDs are issued by institutions with appropriate ratings, making them a credible investment option.

 5. They can help you earn more from your savings as compared to a savings account.

-6. FDs let you choose the frequency of returns.
-For example, if you want monthly returns you can apply for a non-cumulative fixed deposit, whereas to receive lump sum interest you can apply for a cumulative fixed deposit.
+6. FDs enable you to choose the frequency of returns.
+For example, if you want monthly returns you can apply for a non-cumulative fixed deposit, whereas to receive lumpsum interest, you can apply for a cumulative fixed deposit.

-8. The returns from fixed deposits can be used for a range of purposes like financing a holiday, purchasing an asset or even funding your child’s education.
-(Check: Fixed Deposit Schemes for Child Future)
+7. The returns from fixed deposits can be used for a range of purposes like financing a holiday, purchasing an asset or even funding your child’s education.
+(Check: Fixed Deposit Schemes for Child Futurea>)

 Now, Take a Look at the Benefits and Attributes of Investment Bonds:

-1. These bonds provide a high scope for capital appreciation.
-This means that you can make substantial financial gains.
+1. These bonds provide a scope for capital appreciation, so you can make substantial financial gains.

 2. The interest rate on these bonds is much lower than that offered by fixed deposits.